Department for the Economy studentships

 For UK domiciled students the value of an award includes the cost of approved fees as well as maintenance support.
 In academic year 2020-2021 the basic rate of maintenance support for a Research Studentship is £15,285 while the basic rate of maintenance support for a Taught Studentship is £7,643.

 These awards are not affected by your parent’s income or your income, but if you are receiving similar support from industry or a university, you may not be eligible for a studentship.

 Residency and citizenship

-To be considered eligible for a full DfE studentship award you must have been resident in the United Kingdom or Islands for the full three year period before the first day of the first academic year of the course..
+To be considered eligible for a full DfE studentship award you must have been resident in the United Kingdom for the full three year period before the first day of the first academic year of the course.

 For a tuition fee only award you must have been resident in the European Economic Area and / or Switzerland throughout the three year period immediately preceding the date you make your application for an award.

-You may be eligible for support if you are the child of either a Swiss national or Turkish worker or if you have indefinite leave to stay in the UK.
+You could be eligible for support if you are the child of either a Swiss national or Turkish worker or if you have indefinite leave to stay in the UK.